 All authors must meet these criteria for authorship and, conversely, no-one should be omitted from the list if he/she meets these criteria.

-From 1 January 2016, it is a condition of publication for the submitting author to provide an Open Researcher and Contributor ID (ORCID) via the online submission system.
+It is a condition of publication for the submitting author to provide an Open Researcher and Contributor ID (ORCID) via the online submission system.
 The benefits of registering an ORCID are outlined here.
 Provision of ORCIDs by co-authors is strongly encouraged, but not mandatory.

 Contributors who do not meet all of the above criteria for authorship should not be listed as authors, but they should be acknowledged.
 Examples include general administrative support and writing assistance.
 Authors must confirm the contributor’s willingness to be acknowledged.